Weston is proud to support the following charitable organizations

 Convoy of Hope provides help and hope to people in need in the United States and around world through their children's feeding initiatives, community outreaches, disaster response and partner resourcing.

 Habitat for Humanity

-Habitat for Humanity offers homeownership opportunities to families who are unable to obtain conventional house financing.
+Habitat for Humanity of Bend and Anchorage offer home ownership opportunities to families who are unable to obtain conventional house financing.
 Generally, this includes those whose income is 30 to 50 percent of the area's median income.
 In most cases, prospective Habitat homeowner families make a small down payment.
 Additionally, they contribute 400 to 600 hours of "sweat equity" on the construction of their home or someone else's home.
 Because Habitat houses are built using donations of land, material and labor, mortgage payments are kept affordable.

 Healing Reins brings together disabled and at-risk children and adults, caring volunteers, certified riding instructors, and highly trained horses to accomplish our mission, “…to heal with horses.”

 In local communities across the country, the March of Dimes helps moms take charge of their health, and supports families when something goes wrong.
 The March of Dimes also acts globally: sharing best practices in perinatal health and helping improve birth outcomes where the needs are the most urgent.